-Using firewall marks enables multiple ports and/or multiple IP addresses to be combined into a single Virtual Service.
+Using firewall marks enables multiple ports to be combined into a single Virtual Service.
 A common use of this feature is to aggregate port 80 (HTTP) and port 443 (HTTPS) so that when a client fills their shopping cart on via HTTP, then move to HTTPS to give their credit card information, they will remain on the same Real Server.